Ryzen CPUs explained: Everything you need to know about AMD's disruptive multicore chips

 Meet AMD’s Ryzen CPUs

 Let’s begin with the stars of the show: the Ryzen chips themselves.
+We’ve got new info on the next generation, too.

-AMD’s Ryzen chips will be split across three families.
+AMD’s mainstream Ryzen chips are split across three families.
 The top-of-the-line Ryzen 7 processors launched first, with 8 cores, 16 threads, and price points that undercut the comparable 8-core Intel Extreme Edition by a whopping $500.
 Sweet holy moly.
-The initial Ryzen 7 lineup consists of the $500 Ryzen 7 1800X, the $400 Ryzen 7 1700X, and the $330 Ryzen 7 1700.
+The Ryzen 7 lineup consists of the $350 Ryzen 7 1800X, the $309 Ryzen 7 1700X, and the $299 Ryzen 7 1700 following permanent price cuts for many of AMD’s CPUs at CES 2018.

-The more affordable Ryzen 5 series will land at some point in the second quarter with more variation among processors than you’ll find in the 7 series.
-The Ryzen 5 1600X is a 6-core, 12-thread processor capable of boosting to 4GHz, while the quad-core, 8-thread Ryzen 5 1500X tops out at 3.7GHz.
-Pricing for the Ryzen 5 lineup hasn’t been announced, but you can see the high-level tech specs for both chips (as well as the Ryzen 7 trio) in the image above.
-Expect these to compete with Intel’s Core i5 chips.

-Finally, the only thing AMD’s said about the more affordable Ryzen 3 chips is that they’ll launch at some point in the second half of the year.
-We’d expect these to challenge Intel’s Core i3 lineup.
+The more affordable Ryzen 5 series launched on April 11 with more variation among processors than you’ll find in the 7 series, then also received some price reductions at CES 2018.

 AMD imbued Ryzen chips with SenseMI technology consisting of separate parts: Pure Power, Precision Boost, Extended Frequency Range (XFR), Neural Net Prediction, and Smart Prefetch.

-Note: Editor’s note: This article is updated as new information about AMD Ryzen processors becomes available.
-The most recent update adds information about the first Ryzen-based APUs, next-gen Ryzen chips, and a price cut for current Ryzen processors in the following section.
-The ‘What you need to upgrade’ section now mentions the new X400 chipset motherboards releasing with the fresh processors.